What is Financial Accounting?

 Answer: Financial Accounting Advisory Services usually offers financial management advice.
 An individual or business in need of financial counseling often seeks experienced professionals.
 This type of work is known as financial advisory services and generally falls into two categories, personal and business.
 Accounting firms and independent financial advisory firms offer these services.

-Answer: Financial accounting ensures that a business runs efficiently, on time, and legally.
-It is a fundamental pillar as it determines available capital by tracking income and expenses.
-It helps verify timely payments & invoices, avoid fraud, prepare documents required by law, and more.
+Answer: Financial accounting ensures that the business is operating efficiently, on time, and in compliance with legal regulations.
+Moreover, financial accounting serves as a fundamental pillar by tracking income and expenses, which helps determine the available capital.
+Additionally, financial accounting helps to verify timely payments and invoices, prevents fraudulent activities, and prepares documents required by law, among other benefits.

 Answer: While financial accounting may provide insight into a business’s performance, there are a few limitations.
 Financial statements don’t give much information about a company’s internal operations.
 The classification technique can be complex and inconvenient.
 Moreover, companies using different ways to create their financial statements cannot effectively compare across industries.